sxaxmz/face-mask-and-social-distance-detection/README.md

 3. Add both square roots
 4. Take square root of the addition in previous step

-In-case of distance violation the violatee's rectangales are colored red.
+In-case of social distance violation the violatee's rectangales are colored red.

 Deep Learning Model